bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 >  There are a ton of ways one could do this, but for brevity I chose to use a bash script.

-This script will build our release via our `Dockerfile.build` and then copy the release to it's new home via the `Dockerfile`.
+This script will combine our docker files and output a Docker image ready for work.

 #### build_realease.sh